 IDAHO STATE EDUCATION ASSISTANCE PROGRAM (SEAP)

-SEAP has been renewed for the 2016 year which allows Idaho National Guard Soldiers to get reimbursed up to $4000 for the state fiscal year.
+SEAP has been renewed for the year, which allows Idaho National Guard Soldiers to be reimbursed up to $4000 for the state fiscal year.

 SEAP can be used towards:

 - an associates, bachelors, masters, or doctorate degree

 - a job-related certification through approved institutions in Idaho

 - e.g. Lineman's college, aviation schools, mechanics certification, technical certification

 Soldiers must meet the following requirements in order to apply for SEAP:

 - State or federal technician cannot apply in accordance with Idaho State law.

 - Cannot use Federal Tuition Assistance and SEAP funds for the same class.
 Soldiers can use VA Education Benefit and SEAP simultaneously.